-- data (object, str, Frame) The content of the message. - flags (int) Any supported flag: NOBLOCK, SNDMORE. - copy (bool) Should the message be sent in a copying or non-copying manner. - track (bool) Should the message be tracked for notification that ZMQ has finished with it? (ignored if copy=True)
+- data (bytes, Frame, memoryview) The content of the message.
+This can be any object that provides the Python buffer API (i.e. memoryview(data) can be called). - flags (int) 0, NOBLOCK, SNDMORE, or NOBLOCKISNDMORE. - copy (bool) Should the message be sent in a copying or non-copying manner. - track (bool) Should the message be tracked for notification that ZMQ has finished with it? (ignored if copy=True) - routing\id (int) For use with SERVER sockets - group (str) For use with RADIO sockets